Baseline Informatiebeveiliging Rijksdienst standard (BIR 2012)

 Is Microsoft BIR 2012 certified?

 Demonstrating BIR compliance is the responsibility of the customer.
 When using a cloud services vendor, customers typically demand assurances from the vendor, and add their own (additional) technology and organizational decisions, choices, and processes.
-This results in an overall assessment by the customer on its BIR compliance, which can be submitted for review or certification to a third-party auditor.
-The BIR coverage report provides insight into what BIR controls are covered by Microsoft Online Services, but as such does not cover end-to-end compliance.
+This effort results in an overall assessment by the customer on its BIR compliance, which can be submitted for review or certification to a third-party auditor.
+The BIR coverage report provides insight into what BIR controls are covered by Microsoft cloud services, but as such does not cover end-to-end compliance.

 The report does not show 100% coverage.
 Is BIR 2012 compliance not feasible?